Gvztavo/tabia-test/README.md

 -Components : These are the components used in the code.

--Pages : This is the main page.
+-Pages : This is the main page with a test file.

 -Utils : JSON file containing the table information.